 Note: To enable email journaling, you must be both an admin within Office 365 as well as in Crelate

-8. Once copied, return to paste in the Send Journal Reports To section as you'll see in the first line below.
-Under the If the message is sent to or received from section, you'll want to select an individual user.
+5. Once copied, return to paste in the Send Journal Reports To section as you'll see in the first line below.
+Under the Journal messages sent or received from section, you'll want to select an individual user.
+Lastly, select External Messages Only under the Type of message to journal section.
+Please select Next at the bottom when finished.

 Not an Office 365 User?
 Head to the link here to learn more about setup and options for G Suite.